How to Become a Lawyer in the UK

 These compulsory modules are:

 To apply for enrolment in an LLB, you will need to apply through UCAS.
-Each university will have its own admission process (personal statement, interview, law entrance exam, etc) but generally, you are not required to take specific high school subjects beforehand.
+Each university will have its own admission process (personal statement, interview, LNAT, etc) but generally, you are not required to take specific A Level / high school subjects beforehand.
+Our guide on the best A Levels for Law contains more advice.

 After completing an LLB, students will then go to law school to complete the Legal Practice Course LPC or a Bar course.